Skip Ribbon Commands

 3. Regressive Maximum Mark up

 Under Regressive Maximum Mark up, only pharmaceutical products are subject to a maximum mark up based on the import cost of each medicine on each consignment.
-The PAMD controls the prices of more than 7,000 medicines and applies the regressive maximum mark up mechanism on eight (8) classes of pharmaceutical products, namely, Anticancer, Antidiabetic, Antihypertensives, Cardiovascular, Inhalers, Biologicals, Vaccines and Antiacid.
+The PAMD controls the prices of more than 7,000 medicines and applies the regressive maximum mark up mechanism on all classes of pharmaceutical products, including, Anticancer, Antidiabetic, Antihypertensives, Cardiovascular, Inhalers, Biologicals, Vaccines and Antiacid.
 Table below shows the regressive mark-up percentages.

 CATEGORIES (IMPORT VALUE)